 Explain why the following situation is not an example of discrimination: A teacher seats students wearing short sleeves on the left half of the room and students wearing long sleeves on the right half of the room.

 Some people seem more willing to openly display prejudice regarding sexual orientation than prejudice regarding race and gender.
-Speculate on why this might be.
+Descbribe why this might be.

 When people blame a scapegoat, how do you think they choose evidence to support the blame?